What Happens on a Cruise, Stays on the Cruise - Part 2

 She exclaimed in her West Indian accent now butter creamed over with an English twang, disgusted with herself as she sat on the bed, palms cupping either side of her face.

 Hey Lemara!
-Here's hoping that the thought of having dinner with me has not set you swimming back to the UK!
+Here's hoping that the thought of having dinner with me has not sent you swimming back to Europe!

 He, at least, had a helping of humour!

-It was now nine o'clock, shower over, and Lemara was transferring the last of her runway of outfits from her luggage case to the wardrobe when there was a knock on the door.
+It had just gone nine am when there was a knock on the door.
+Lemara had since finished her shower and was transferring the last of her runway of outfits from her luggage to the wardrobe.

 Lemara opened the door to find Harry (less Thom Browne more Double RL in a buttoned-down indigo linen shirt fitted into a pair of white chino shorts) sans housekeeping, standing outside.

-For a little while, I thought you had jumped ship Lemara.
+For a little while, I thought you had jumped ship Lemaruh.

 Lifting his tortoiseshell, RL Hinges off his face.

-Rested and more relaxed, she was now giving him the once-over.
-Today, his hair flopped in dark waves mostly on the left side of his face, and a defined chest showcased itself from under his shirt, but it was his long legs that undid her composure.
+Rested and more relaxed, she was able to give Harry a more detailed once-over.
+Today, his hair flopped in dark waves mostly on the left side of his face, and a defined chest showcased itself from under his shirt, and it was his broad chest that undid her composure.
 She quickly took control of the situation by closing the door behind her, motioning for them to go to breakfast.
-He struck her as being in his late twenties, certainly took care of himself and definitely knew how to dress.
+He struck her as being in his late twenties early thirties, but he certainly took care of himself, and definitely knew how to dress.

 I tried!
 She said.
 Except no one told me there was a bungee rope attached to me!

-While most guests had chosen the bustling breakfast buffet on floors five and six, some forty or so guests were sat out sunning themselves at the Cafe Grill and Bar on deck ten.
+They arrived at the Cafe Grill and Bar on deck ten.
+While most guests had chosen the bustling breakfast buffet on floors five and six, some forty or so guests were sat out here sunning themselves.
 As well as, safeguarding their deck chairs at prized locations around the pool for later in the day.
-Proof that no matter where you are, deck chairs command a premium, the earlier you get there, the better the chance of owning a prime location of Park Lane or Mayfair, that is, if you are playing British monopoly.
+Proof that no matter where you are, location is premium when it comes to deck chairs.
+The earlier you get there, the better the chance of owning a prime spot such as Park Lane or Mayfair, that is if you are playing British monopoly.

 They sat a bleached wood table set for four with mix-matched rattan chairs, Lemara with the Cafe Grill at her back.
 She surveyed her surroundings, another seven guests were in the pool enjoying a wild morning frolic - and three photogenic waiters on the other side of the pool seemed to be looking in her direction.